 As he rose from his throne, Lelouch felt every urge to flee this man, yet he couldn't.
 He wouldn't.
 He refused to show his back to this false father, this monster, so he stared with all the defiance he could muster at the man who leered down at him as he continued his denunciation.

 "Lelouch, you are dead, therefore you are not entitled to any rights.
 I am sending you and Nunnally to Japan, as Prince and Princess.
 You will serve as bargaining tools."

 There it was, death by exile, even he at his tender age knew exactly what would entail in Japan, sooner or later his father would grow weary of Japan and invade it, more than likely he would have them killed.
-It was just like this man to place them to a living death, it was something that fit his cruel and sadistic streak, that much was obvious now.
+It was just like this man to torture them more, to give let them suffer a slow death by living, it was something that fit his cruel and sadistic streak, that much was obvious now.
 This man had never been his father.
-He was merely a God-Emperor who could do anything he pleased because he had the power.
+He was merely a monster who could do anything he pleased because he had the power.

 As the guards moved towards him to carry take him away, he simply stepped forward, a gasp ringing through the chamber.